ahmeddshazly/Document_library/README.md

 to install the dependencies.

-# Ideas and proporsals to imporove the application
+# Ideas and proporsals to improve the application

 1. Create User defined pages.
 2. Implement authorization and authentication for users.